mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-for a quick test, I'll just initialize the FloatOverTime object as normal game data
+for a quick test, I'll just initialize the `FloatOverTime` object as normal game data
-	and use the structure to modify particle radius directly in Update.
+	and use the structure to modify particle radius directly in `Update`.

 ### scene
 test

 ### voice
-this actually looks pretty good now. but writing this much specific logic directly in Update feels bad to me.
+this actually looks pretty good now. but writing this much specific logic directly in `Update` feels bad to me.
-I want a separate class that will handle all of the particle logic.
+I want a separate class to handle particle logic.
-I want the class to generate and re-use particles easily and transparently as well.
+I and I want an object pool to generate and re-use particles easily and transparently.
-That kind of object re-use is done with a data structure called an ObjectPool.

 ---